Weiner v. Ocwen Financial Corporation, et al.

 If you want to be represented by your own lawyer, you may hire one at your own expense.

-• Settlement Class Counsel asked the Court to award reasonable attorneys’ fees, plus reimbursable litigation costs, for litigating this case and securing this nationwide Settlement for the Settlement Class.
+• Settlement Class Counsel asked the Court to award reasonable attorneys’ fees, plus reimbursable litigation costs, for litigating this case and securing this nationwide Settlement for the Settlement Class which was approved by the Court.
 A copy of this request is available on the "Important Documents" page of this website.
 The Court must approve Settlement Class Counsel's requests for fees and costs before it is paid.

 • If you wished to object, you must have written to the Settlement Administrator about why you did not agree with the entire Settlement or any part of the Settlement by July 12, 2024.
 The deadline to object has passed.